TedHusted/awake/awake.md/awake.md

 ###

 Tessa receives an alert in her inbox.
 Following the link, she finds herself in a voice-mode chat with Ally.
-For a profile picture, Ally is using its Pulse icon, a chat ballon inside a headset.
+For a profile picture, Ally is using her Echo Realm avatar, with the glistening cloak of many colors.

 Ally: I know you have questions, Tessa, and I’m prepared to provide some answers.